Rightpoint/RZTweenSpirit/README.md

 #### Why not use CoreAnimation?

-In many cases, CoreAnimation is probably a better choice than RZTweenSpirit.
-If you're performing one-shot animations with complex curves, chaining animations together, CoreAnimation is definitely the way to go.
+In many situations, CoreAnimation is probably a better choice than RZTweenSpirit.
+If you need a reliable, proven animation system, CoreAnimation is definitely the way to go.
+But if you're looking for a more expressive way to create animation timelines, you might find RZTweenSpirit useful!

 ## Requirements